Python REPL as a presentation framework

 syntax-highlight code.
 Markdown supports specifying a language in the beginning

-of a fenced code block, so I invented some fake languages like exec
+of a fenced code block, so I invented some fake languages like exec, and

 the code and allow the resulting names to be used: